Lupin3000/AugmentedReality/readme.md

 **Description**

-The root folder of the project contains the files: `requirements.txt`, `ar_marker_id.py`, `ar_images.py` and `ar_videos.py`.
+The `root` folder of the project contains the files: `requirements.txt`, `ar_marker_id.py`, `ar_images.py` and `ar_videos.py`.
 Except for the `requirements.txt` file, which is used to install the [necessary Python modules/libraries](requirements.txt), all other Python files serve as examples for Augmented Reality (AR).

 The `dev/` folder contains Python scripts that support you, for example, with camera calibration and ArUco marker generation.
-In the src folder you will find images and videos that are used for the AR examples.
+In the `src` folder you will find images and videos that are used for the AR examples.

 In the `dev/img/` subfolder you will find the file `pattern.png`.
 This is needed to be printed out for camera calibration.

-When you create new markers using the Python script `dev/generate_marker.py`, they are saved to a new subfolder within the dev folder.
+When you create new markers using the Python script `dev/generate_marker.py`, they are saved to a new subfolder within the `dev/markers/` folder.

 If you have carried out a camera calibration, you will find the file `camera_params.npz` in the `src/` folder.
 This file will be loaded in the AR examples (_if available_).